 Cigna's July Vitamin Newsletter

-An outdoor opportunity for all ages has been restored and improved behind Garrett County Memorial Hospital.
+An outdoor opportunity for all ages has been restored and improved behind Garrett Regional Medical Center.
 The Fitness Trail consists of a 3/4 mile path from the back parking lot of the Hospital, across the dam with the loop next to Pythian Avenue.
 The 1/2 mile loop includes a 10 Station Fitness System that instructs participants how to work-out in a safe effective manner.
 Each series provides stretching, strengthening and cardio-vascular work-outs to be included before, during, or after walking the trail.

 HIIT, or high-intensity interval training, is a training technique in which you give all-out, one hundred percent effort through quick, intense bursts of exercise, followed by short, sometimes active, recovery periods.
 This type of training gets and keeps your heart rate up and burns more fat in less time.